Skip to main content

 CBIcall keeps the rich resource registry in resources/cbicall-resource-catalog.json.
 The GDrive bundle only needs a small identifier file, for example cbicall-resource-id.json containing {"resource_key": "cbicall-germline-resources-v1"}.
 When that identifier file is available, the registry can store its Google Drive file ID and SHA-256 so the downloader can verify that the remote bundle matches the local CBIcall catalog entry.

-CBIcall workflows read resource paths from Bash env.sh files and the Snakemake config.yaml.
+Native CBIcall workflows read resource paths from Bash env.sh files and from Snakemake/Nextflow/Cromwell config.yaml files.
 In a non-containerized installation, point those files to the host directory where you installed the CBIcall-provided resource bundle:

 export CBICALL_DATA="/absolute/path/to/cbicall-data"